 *If you are experiencing chest pain or shortness of breath, please go to the Emergency Department or call 911 immediately.
 For less serious medical issues, such as physicals, medication refills or to leave a message for your primary care doctor, you can access your My UnityPoint patient portal 24/7!

 Connect with a UnityPoint Health provider online using MyUnityPoint to access virtual urgent care or SmartExam.
-Virtual care doctors can diagnose, recommend treatment and prescribe medication when necessary.
-Available every day, 8 a.m. to 8 p.m. for individuals 2 years and older located in the state of Iowa
+Virtual care doctors can diagnose, recommend treatment and prescribe medication when necessary for commonly treated conditions.
+Available every day, 8 a.m. to 8 p.m. for individuals 2 years and older located in the state of Iowa.

 Emergency rooms are open 24 hours a day, seven days a week for severe or life-threatening conditions.
 Conditions that require ER care include excessive bleeding, broken bones, chest pain or trouble breathing.
 Emergency services include diagnostic testing and access to specialists.